 This statement is made as part of Imperium Resourcing’s commitment to eliminating the exploitation of people under the Modern Slavery Act 2015 (the Act).
 It summarises how Imperium Resourcing operates, the policies and processes in place to minimise the possibility of any problems, any risks we have identified and how we monitor them, and how we train our staff.

-This statement is published in accordance with section 54 of the Act, and relates to the financial year April 2021 to April 2022.
-It was approved by The Board of Directors on 26th February 2021.
+This statement is published in accordance with section 54 of the Act and relates to the financial year April 2022 to April 2023.
+It was approved by The Board of Directors on 23rd August 2022.

 Imperium Resourcing is a limited company operating in the recruitment sector.
 We provide Temporary, Interim, Permanent and Consultancy services into the recruitment industry, specifically within the Public Sector.
 Imperium Resourcing is an independent business.

 All the hirers that we work with, and all the work-seekers we provide, are met by us and are undergo a rigorous vetting process by our staff prior to commencing employment.
-All of the temporary workers we supply are identified by our staff.
+All the temporary workers we supply are identified by our staff.
 Some of these work-seekers may choose to operate through their own limited companies.